4 fall pet allergies and how to treat them

 • Small pink/red bumps

 First of all, you should use flea prevention medication year-round.
 (Even though fleas are more prevalent in certain months, they can live and reproduce indoors all year.)
-Both topical and oral preventative flea meds are available without a prescription.
+Both topical and oral preventative flea medications are available without a prescription.

-Since fleas often thrive inside, some enthusiastic indoor cleaning can go a long way.
-Wash your pet’s bedding (and yours!) with warm water and detergent.
 Vacuum your rugs, carpets, and furniture with gusto and regularity.
 And when you empty the contents of your vacuum cleaner, make sure to do it outside.
 If you want to get really aggressive, you can even use flea spray on rugs, carpets and furniture.

 • The RAST test (short for “radioallergosorbent”) is a simple blood test that your vet will use to determine which antigens your dog is allergic to.
 RAST tests are moderately effective, but they have been known to result in false positives from time to time.

 • Intradermal skin testing is widely considered the gold standard in veterinary allergy testing.
 Performed under sedation, this procedure involves the subcutaneous injection of dozens of different allergens into your pet’s skin.
-While an intradermal skin test is more accurate and comprehensive than an RAST test, it's generally only performed by a veterinary dermatology specialist — and it’s a bit pricey without pet insurance
+While an intradermal skin test is more accurate and comprehensive than an RAST test, it's generally only performed by a veterinary dermatology specialist, and it’s a bit pricey without pet insurance

 If prevention and precaution haven’t proven effective, it’s time to take more aggressive measures.
 A number of different treatments can help alleviate or cure your pet’s allergy symptoms.

-• Baths/Shampoos: Bathing your pet with cool or lukewarm water can do a great deal to relieve skin-related allergy symptoms.
+• Baths/shampoos: Bathing your pet with cool or lukewarm water can do a great deal to relieve skin-related allergy symptoms.
 (Just remember that hot water can actually exacerbate symptoms.)
 Make sure to use a hypoallergenic shampoo that’s made specifically for pets.
 Shampoos containing oatmeal and/or aloe can be especially effective at relieving itching and inflammation.

 • Use an anti-itch spray: Certain sprays are perfect for relieving itchiness and inflammation stemming from allergic reactions.
 As with allergy-fighting pet shampoos, many of these contain oatmeal and aloe.